-Default all recognized non NMEA data will be converted to a XDR string, the SMART node has a Custom String convertor, which allows you to make other NMEA-like formats.
+Default all recognized non NMEA data will be converted to an XDR string, the Smart Node (OIC-05) has a Custom String convertor, which allows you to make other NMEA-like formats.

 All NMEA data messages will be forwarded untouched by both nodes, however a tag will be added which includes the Node & Port number.
 This will allow you to connect identical sensors (for example multiple wind sensors) and still be able to identify them.